larevolucia/chaptr/README.md

 Book discovery is powered by the Google Books API, allowing users to explore a vast catalog with flexible search options.

-- **Keyword or Field-Specific Search**: Search by general keywords or refine by title, author, or genre.
+* **Keyword or Field-Specific Search**: Search by general keywords or refine by title, author, or genre.
-- **Smart Query Handling**: The system applies the correct Google Books operators automatically.
+* **Smart Query Handling**: The system applies the correct Google Books operators automatically.
-- **Clean Results**: Results display thumbnails, titles, and authors in a browsable layout.
+* **Clean Results**: Results display thumbnails, titles, and authors in a browsable layout.
+* **First-party cover images**: The app serves covers via a small `/cover/` proxy on our own domain to avoid third-party requests/cookies and improve Lighthouse privacy scores.
-- **Pagination**: Supports navigating through large result sets with ease.
+* **Pagination**: Supports navigating through large result sets with ease.
-- **Resilient Design**: Handles API or network errors gracefully without breaking the user experience.
+* **Resilient Design**: Handles API or network errors gracefully without breaking the user experience.
 * **Caching:** details are cached for \~1h to reduce API calls.

 ### Book Detail View
 Each book has a dedicated detail page with enriched information for readers.

-- **Comprehensive Metadata**: Includes title, subtitle, authors, publisher, publication date, page count, categories, description, and cover image.
+* **Comprehensive Metadata**: Includes title, subtitle, authors, publisher, publication date, page count, categories, description, and cover image.
+* **First-party cover images**: The app serves covers via a small `/cover/` proxy on our own domain to avoid third-party requests/cookies and improve Lighthouse privacy scores.
-- **Performance Boost**: Uses Django caching to store details for one hour, reducing API calls while keeping data fresh.
+* **Performance Boost**: Uses Django caching to store details for one hour, reducing API calls while keeping data fresh.
-- **Seamless Access**: Directly linked from search results for a smooth browsing experience
+* **Seamless Access**: Directly linked from search results for a smooth browsing experience

 ### Reading Status